-Treatment for the flu is primarily supportive — the main goal is to ease symptoms.
-The best approach depends on the symptoms that the person has.
+Treatment for the flu is primarily supportive.
+The main goal is to ease symptoms.
+The best medical treatment depends on the symptoms that the person has, but may include over-the-counter and prescription medications.

 The flu, or influenza, is a contagious seasonal respiratory illness caused by a virus.